 Claim for mis-sold car finance

-In 2024, the FCA launched a major investigation into historical motor finance commission arrangements.
-The investigation is due to be completed by May 2025 with lenders being given until December 2025 to respond to claims.
-However, it’s important to ACT NOW and file your claim in order to avoid missing out on potential compensation.
+In 2024, the FCA launched a major investigation into historical motor finance commission arrangements, with a final report expected by May 2025.
+Lenders will have until December 2025 to respond to claims, but don’t wait!
+ACT NOW to avoid missing out on potential compensation.

 You can sit back and relax while the hard work is done for you!